 This pursuit may take some time, however, it is time well spent.
 Schedule the time needed to ponder and record your thoughts and ideas.

 When you have discovered one or two specific skills that you need most, write them down and place them in your studio where they can remind and focus you.

 Actively pursue learning what you have determined you need to know.

 Workshops and online courses can be a valuable resource to help you accelerate your learning curve.

 The online version of my workshop series "The Elements Of Art" will provide you with hands-on exercises you can do at your convenience in your home or studio.
-It will be available for download July 2020.

 To make this online course as beneficial as possible, I would like to include in the curriculum what you found out by completing the previous exercises.